ibm-cloud-docs/appid/ts_saml.md

 **Why it's happening**

-When App ID generates an authentication request, it can use the authentication context to request the quality of the authentication and SAML assertions.
+When {{site.data.keyword.appid_short_notm}} generates an authentication request, it can use the authentication context to request the quality of the authentication and SAML assertions.

 **How to fix it**

 To resolve the issue, you can update your authentication context.
-By default, App ID uses the authentication class `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport` and comparison `exact`.
+By default, {{site.data.keyword.appid_short_notm}} uses the authentication class `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport` and comparison `exact`.
 You can update the context parameter to fit your use case by using the APIs.